cambiotraining/bioinformatics-software-pipelines/materials/04-nextflow_hpc.md

 1. **Login to the HPC** as instructed:

     ```bash
-    ssh participant@train.bio
+    ssh participant@trainhpc
     ```

 2. **Create the cache directory**.
-Since the working directory `~/rds/hpc-work` is high-performance and shared by both the login and compute nodes, it is the best location for the cache directory:
+Since the working directory `/data` is high-performance and shared by both the login and compute nodes, it is the best location for the cache directory:

     ```bash
-    mkdir ~/rds/hpc-work/singularity-cache
+    mkdir /data/singularity-cache
     ```

-3. **Create a configuration file** in the `~/rds/hpc-work/demo` directory, which we call `training.config`:
+3. **Create a configuration file** in the `/data/demo` directory, which we call `training.config`:

     ```groovy
     process {